AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/use-opt-in-to-control-experience-cloud-activities-based-on-user-consent.md

 >[!VIDEO](https://video.tv.adobe.com/v/26431/?quality=12)

-If you are not using Experience Platform tags, you can set [!UICONTROL Opt-in]’s configuration in the initialization of the global Visitor object, as shown in the [documentation](https://experienceleague.adobe.com/docs/id-service/using/implementation/opt-in-service/getting-started.html?lang=en).
+If you are not using Experience Platform tags, you can set [!UICONTROL Opt-in]'s configuration in the initialization of the global Visitor object, as shown in the [documentation](https://experienceleague.adobe.com/docs/id-service/using/implementation/opt-in-service/getting-started.html?lang=en).

 ## Implementing [!UICONTROL Opt-In] on the Page